 Students are required to tackle a variety of engineering problems and to work within a team to deliver results.
 This module tests a variety of fundamental engineering skills, highlights the importance of basic project management skills and serves to provide experience of working in partnership with others.
 Projects are student-led with support and feedback provided throughout by the lecturer.
 The module deals with the formulation of both material and energy balances for operations which involve either recycle or by-pass systems, and is aligned with key concepts introduced in EG100 (Chemical Process Principles) and EGA114 (Chemical Engineering Science).
 The module also considers vapour-liquid equilibria with application to the design of distillation units.
 These concepts are then used to design a manufacturing process and students are encouraged to further assess both the environmental and the safety impacts of their chosen design.
 The team design project leads to the production of a design report which is the major assessed component within the module, however there are other smaller items of assessment.
 Students will be required to complete a review which provides assessment of the team and individual team member performances.

 This module aims to give Environmental Engineering students experience in handling a complex and integrated process design.
 This task will require, and so reinforce, the material taught throughout the whole undergraduate course.
 The module provides training and working in a team environment on a major project and incorporates business skills and sustainability.

-The dissertation study will generally be carried out on a research topic associated with, and supervised by, a member of staff from the Chemical Engineering Portfolio.
+The dissertation study will generally be carried out on a research topic associated with, and supervised by, a member of staff in the SPEC, CCFP or Cwater.
 Study for the dissertation, which may be based on practical, industrial, or literature work, or any combination of these, is carried out over a period of about 12 weeks, with the dissertation submitted at the end of September.